Free Settler or Felon

 Convicts Embarked

-At 4am on 14th April the England weighed anchor and proceeded to Woolwich.
+At 4am on 14th April the ship weighed anchor and proceeded to Woolwich.
 They moored nearby the Justitia hulk and the following day fifty prisoners were embarked, berthed and issued with a blanket and pillow.
 The surgeon received from Thomas Bayles the hulk surgeon, a list of the convicts together with a Certificate of health.
 The prisoners were all ironed however they were permitted to pass to and from the deck at their pleasure during the day and also to see their friends on the Quarter Deck.

 On the 17th nine more men were received from the Justitia and twelve from the Ganymede hulk.
 On 20th April 73 more convicts were received and on the 21st four more prisoners from the Justitia bringing the total number to 148 prisoners.